movidius/ncappzoo/tensorflow/mobilenets/README.md

 <a href="https://arxiv.org/abs/1704.04861" target="_blank">MobileNets</a> are a class of efficient convolutional neural networks (CNNs) designed for mobile and embedded vision applications.
 MobileNets use depth multiplier and image size as hyper-parameters, which can be used to tweak accuracy and latency of the model during training.
 This ability to tweak the model allows the model builder to train a model that strikes a perfect balance between the application requirements and hardware constrains of their system.

 TensorFlow™ provides a set of pre-trained models with different combinations of depth multiplier and image size.
-The Makefile in this project helps convert any of the TensorFlow MobileNet_V1 models to a Movidius graph file, which can be deployed on to the Intel® Movidius™ Neural Compute Stick (NCS) for inference.
+The Makefile in this project helps convert any of the <a href="https://github.com/tensorflow/models/blob/master/research/slim/nets/mobilenet_v1.md" target="_blank">TensorFlow MobileNet_V1 models</a> to a Movidius graph file, which can be deployed on to the Intel® Movidius™ Neural Compute Stick (NCS) for inference.
 The <a href="https://movidius.github.io/blog/ncs-rpi3-mobilenets/" _target="blank">NCS developer blog</a> provides some benchmarking numbers related to MobileNets running on NCS and a Raspberry Pi single board computer.

 ## Prerequisites